Come on! Feel the noise! Part 2

 float t = frameCount;

-The animation in Processing/p5.js is a kind of flipbook.
+Animations in Processing/p5.js work much like a flipbook.
 So the animation smoothness depends on frames per second (fps).
-We can specify the fps with 'frameRate()';
+We can specify the fps with frameRate();

 // noLoop();